paritytech/grandpa-bridge-gadget/docs/beefy.md

 misbehavior.
 I.e. for a particular `round_number`, the validator produces signatures for 2 different `Commitment`s and broadcasts them.
 This is called **equivocation**.

-On top of this, voting on an incorrect **payload** is considered a misbehavior as well, since because we piggy-back on GRANDPA there is no ambiguity in terms of the fork validators should be voting for.
+On top of this, voting on an incorrect **payload** is considered a misbehavior as well, and since we piggy-back on GRANDPA there is no ambiguity in terms of the fork validators should be voting for.

 Misbehavior should be penalized.
-If more validators misbehave in the exact same `round` the penalty should be more severe, up to the entire bonded stake in case we reach `2/3rd + 1` misbehaving validators.
+If more validators misbehave in the exact same `round` the penalty should be more severe, up to the entire bonded stake in case we reach `1/3rd + 1` validators misbehaving.

 // TODO [ToDr] Penalization formula.
 // TODO [ToDr] If there are misbehaving validators in GRANDPA should we penalize them twice?